Take that, stupid purple guy!

 The action does indeed resemble Ninja Gaiden superficially.
 Breaking down the rules reveals some very interesting differences, however.
 Ninja Gaiden’s mechanics are calculated to drive the player forward at a constant breakneck sprint: All stages are strictly timed and virtually all non-boss enemies can be dispatched with a single strike, but also have the potential to re-spawn instantly in order to punish player hesitation or backtracking.
 Shadow of the Ninja turns this formula on its head, and the result is a much less frantic gameplay experience.
 There are no time limits here and enemies don’t re-spawn at all, though the majority of them are tougher, requiring multiple hits to take out.
 Instead of clinging to walls like Ryu from Ninja Gaiden, Hayate and Kaede are able to grab onto the underside of certain platforms.
 Suspiciously, Ryu would later gain the same ability in 1991’s Ninja Gaiden III.
 Hmm.

 There are five main bosses to defeat and a couple of mini-bosses.
 They all have fairly basic patterns and shouldn’t take you too long to come to grips with.
 I did like a couple of their designs quite a bit, like the animated suit of samurai armor that breaks into pieces and then re-forms itself periodically and the martial artist who starts out fighting you alongside his pet bird, only for the two of them to then merge into a weird man-bird hybrid thing as the battle progresses.
-That’s something you don’t see every day, at least.
-My only complaint is that several of the bosses have deceptive health meters.
-I struggled with the last boss in particular for quite a bit because I wasn’t actually sure if my attacks were having any effect or if there was some trick or hidden weak point that I was missing.
+There’s something you don’t see every day, at least.
+My only complaint?
+Several of the bosses have deceptive health meters.
+I struggled with the last one in particular for quite a bit because I wasn’t actually sure if my attacks were having any effect or if there was some trick or hidden weak point I was missing.
 I ended up taking a lot of unnecessary risks and damage experimenting.
 Joke’s on me, though.
-It turns out that 80% or so of his health is just invisible and the meter doesn’t start visibly racheting down until you reach that final 20%.
+It turns out 80% or so of his health is just invisible and the meter doesn’t start visibly racheting down until you reach that final 20%.
 I hate this sort of nonsense.